oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 The native authorization endpoint also accepts the *native_callback_uri* parameter.

-Authorization servers intending to federate a native authorization request to a downstream authorization server, MUST ensure it offers a *native_authorization_endpoint*, otherwise return the error *native_authorization_unsupported*.
+When authorization servers intend to federate to a downstream authorization server, they MUST ensure it offers a *native_authorization_endpoint*, otherwise return the error *native_authorization_unsupported*.

 The client initiates the authorization flow with or without information collected from the user (e.g. a signed passkey challenge or MFA code).